Northside Farmers' Market

 Warner Park Community Recreation Center 1625 Northport Dr. , Madison, Wisconsin 53704

 The market will be held at the Warner Park Community Recreation Center, 1625 Northport Drive.
 We will have vegetables, meat, eggs, crafts and more.
-The SNAP/EBT Double Dollars program will continue.
+SNAP/EBT food benefits accepted, Double Dollars continues through the season.

 Questions or vendor inquiries can be sent to manager.nfm@gmail.com